kaleido-lab/dolphin/README.md

 Dolphin is a general video interaction platform based on large language models.
 Our team is trying to build a chatbot for video understanding, processing and generation.

-We are continuously improving 🐬 Dolphin.
-Stay tuned for updates!
+The project 🐬 Dolphin is still under construction, we will continue to update it and welcome contributions/pull requests from the community.

 > Stable online demo is coming soon!
-See **About** in Github for the [temporary demo URL](https://8b54e2428dceb52566.gradio.live).
+See **About** in Github for the [temporary demo URL](https://c5c9eb5ba27f3865bf.gradio.live).

 ## 📽️ Demo